suahmed3/capstone/README.md

 ## Hypothesis and how to validate?
 My hypotheses are as follows:
-* European countries have a higher demand for LNG during winter months
+* European Union countries have a higher demand for LNG during winter months
-* The largest LNG producers export less during winter
+* LNG producers export less during their winter
 * Prices for US LNG rise in line with demand
 * The best time to invest is during late summer/early autumn as prices are still low but demand is set to rise rapidly